-A few days ago, I discovered this healthy white sauce pasta with mixed veggies recipe.
-Basically, it’s the nutritious version of our carbonara that uses vegetables instead of bacon.
-I was craving for this since then so I shopped all the ingredients to re-create what I’ve seen from YT.
-However, as I was preparing all the ingredients, I found out that my brother used all the carrots yesterday.
+I discovered this healthy white sauce pasta with mixed veggies recipe a few days ago.
+Basically, it’s the nutritious version of our carbonara because it has vegetables instead of bacon.
+As I was preparing all the ingredients, I found out that my brother used all the carrots yesterday.
 I also realized that we don’t have flour for the sauce.
 Oh snap!

 It’s beyond my expectations that the result would be fine and even better than my other cooking (Disclaimer: This was according to my family so there’s no personal bias :))